 21.11.
 Firearm.
-The Division issued firearm will be determined by the Chief.
-Effective January 1, 2019, all newly hired members must carry the Division issued handgun.
-Effective December

-31, 2021, all members must carry the Division-issued handgun.
-Any member issued a firearm by the Division must carry it as a duty weapon.
-Should the Chief modify the Division issued handgun, members may purchase their current service handgun for \$100.
-Any member who maintains employment with the City for twenty (20) years or more shall be allowed, upon separation from employment, to purchase his or her Department-issued handgun for one dollar (\$1.00), provided the member has carried the handgun as a duty weapon for at least eight (8) years.
+The Department will maintain an "open carry" policy in regards to firearms.
+The Department's issued firearm will be determined by the Chief.
+Any member issued a firearm by the Department must carry it as a duty weapon and if the member chooses to carry a different weapon, the Department-issued firearm will be returned to the Department.
+Any member who maintains employment with the City for twenty (20) years or more shall be allowed, upon separation from employment, to purchase his or her Department-issued duty weapon for one dollar (\$1.00), provided the member has carried the firearm as a duty weapon for at least eight (8) years.

-ARTICLE 22 - HOLIDAY PAY and HOLIDAY LEAVE
+ARTICLE 22 - HOLIDAY PAY